paidiver/brokerage-service-api/README.md

 The [`charts/`](charts/) directory contains the Helm chart used to deploy this application.

+After following the steps below, to deploy the application, go to the [charts/README.md](charts/README.md) file for instructions.

 Helm chart releases are automated and driven by Git tags.

 To release a new Helm chart version, create a tag using the following format: